oversword/super-small-state-machine/README.md

 ## instance.deep

-Deep merges the all properties in the state every time a state change in made.
+Deep merges the all properties in the state every time a state change is made.

 Creates a new instance.